flowchart LR

 5.10.1 10.1 Definition

-Active learning is a paradigm for reducing labeling cost by letting the model choose which examples it most wants labeled.
+Active learning is a paradigm for reducing labeling cost by letting the model choose which examples it most wants labeled (Settles, 2009).
 Instead of labeling data at random, a learner queries an oracle (typically a human annotator) for the labels of the unlabeled examples it expects to be most informative.
-The signal is still a human label, as in supervised learning, but the selection of what to label is driven by the model’s own uncertainty.
+The signal is still a human label, as in supervised learning, but the selection of what to label is driven by the model’s own state.

-Other criteria include query-by-committee, which selects examples on which an ensemble disagrees, and methods that estimate expected reduction in model error.
+which is maximized when the model spreads its mass evenly across classes.
+The learner labels \(\arg\max_x H(x)\) from the unlabeled pool, adds it to the training set, retrains, and repeats.
+Other criteria include query-by-committee, which selects examples on which an ensemble disagrees most, and decision-theoretic methods that estimate the expected reduction in model error.

 5.10.2 10.2 When to Use It

 Active learning shines when unlabeled data are abundant but each label is expensive, for example when labeling requires a physician, a chemist, or a costly physical experiment.
 By concentrating the annotation budget on the most informative examples, it can reach a target accuracy with substantially fewer labels than random sampling.
-The caveats are that the selection process can introduce sampling bias, and that the informativeness heuristics depend on the current (possibly poor) model, so early queries may be misguided.
+The caveats are real.
+The selection process can introduce sampling bias, since the labeled set is no longer drawn from \(\mathcal{D}\), which complicates unbiased evaluation.
+And the informativeness heuristics depend on the current, possibly poor, model, so early queries made before the model is competent may be misguided.

 5.11 11.
 How Foundation Models Blur the Categories